 Ice Dam Prevention Products

-For clients who want to install a long-lasting, affordable yet robust solution to ice dams we offer a heavy-duty line of ice dam prevention products.
+For clients who want to install a long-lasting, affordable yet robust solution to ice dams we install an industry-best line of ice dam prevention products.
 We don’t simply sell heat tape and deicing cable, we install it.
 Miles of it.
 As a result, we understand it in a way no other heat tape retailer can claim.
 In fact, no one in the United States can offer the technical support and real-world installation support that The Ice Dam Company brings to the table.
-Eat that Amazon.
 If you want advice from a real human about how ice dam prevention systems should be designed and installed, we are your team.
 Plus, we are a family-owned and operated company, meaning we care deeply about your happiness and satisfaction.
 Bonus!

 Heat cables, heat tape, roof de-icing cable, self-regulating heat cable, heat coils, and gutter heat cables are all names for the same thing.
-We sell the finest heat tape for ice dam prevention in the world.
-No one can beat our pricing and quality.
+We install the finest heat tape for ice dam prevention in the world.
+No one can beat our pricing, service and quality.

 Architectural Ice Dam Prevention

 The Ice Dam Company, in conjunction with our sister company Kuhl’s Contracting, is engaged in ice dam prevention projects by clients all over the United States.
 The Architectural Solutions approach, albeit more expensive than heat tape, is aimed at addressing the underlying causes of ice dams.
 We address issues with home performance that cause ice dams, including insulation, ventilation, thermal inefficiencies, roofing and home design flaws using our own in-house experts.
 We do this work day in and day out.